 Locally owned and operated, GreyStone Power is a not-for-profit organization dedicated to providing reliable electric service to eight counties across northwest Georgia.
-The power company relocates their corporate campus to a spacious site.
-While the entirety of the property spans more than 80 acres, the campus will occupy just shy of 50 acres of the grounds, with the remaining areas left as natural, undisturbed green space and ponds.
+The power company relocates its corporate campus to a spacious site.
+While the entirety of the property spans more than 80 acres, the campus occupies just shy of 50 acres of the grounds, with the remaining areas left as natural, undisturbed green space and ponds.
 The natural landscape surrounding the building provides employees with a place to connect with nature and recharge during their workday.

 To incorporate the campus within the existing landscape, construction plans were designed and executed around the wetlands and lakes, leaving more than 10 beaver dams untouched.